 Why does the field of view seem so narrow compared to other scopes?

 The TA33's 19.3-foot field of view at 100 yards is designed for tactical applications using both-eyes-open shooting.
-This fixed power scope works best with the Bindon Aiming Concept, where your non-dominant eye provides peripheral vision while the dominant eye focuses through the magnified optic.
+This fixed-power scope works best with the Bindon Aiming Concept, in which your non-dominant eye provides peripheral vision while the dominant eye focuses through the magnified optic.

 Do I need to tap the scope housing after making adjustments?

-Yes, traditional ACOG adjustment procedure requires tapping the housing or cycling the bolt 4-5 times after windage/elevation changes.
-This "tapping" allows the erector mechanism to properly settle, ensuring accurate point-of-impact shifts.
-This is normal ACOG operation, not a defect.
+Yes, the traditional ACOG adjustment procedure requires tapping the housing or cycling the bolt 4-5 times after windage/elevation changes.
+This "tapping" allows the erector mechanism to settle properly, ensuring accurate point-of-impact shifts.
+This is a regular ACOG operation, not a defect.

 How long does the tritium illumination actually last?

-The tritium illumination comes with a 15-year warranty from the date of manufacture for dual-illuminated reticles.
-However, tritium naturally dissipates over time, which is a normal and expected occurrence, and is not covered under warranty if deemed a standard progression.
+The tritium illumination is accompanied by a 15-year warranty from the date of manufacture for dual-illuminated reticles.
+However, tritium naturally dissipates over time, which is expected and not covered under warranty if deemed a standard progression.
 Tritium replacement costs approximately $600.

 Is the published 1.9-inch eye relief accurate?

-Multiple users report actual eye relief closer to 3.5-4.0 inches, significantly longer than the published 1.9 inches.
+Multiple users report actual eye relief of approximately 3.5-4.0 inches, which is significantly longer than the published 1.9 inches.
 This generous eye relief allows flexible stock positions and reduces gas/carbon exposure during shooting.

 Can I use aftermarket mounts without voiding the warranty?